 CiTi makes every effort to maintain a safe environment for everyone on campus.
 On CiTi's Mexico campus, visitors sign in at the single point of entry during business hours.
 As an aid to campus security, all students and staff are issued and must wear a CiTi photo ID badge.
 Visitors and students are to enter and exit the main building only through the front entrance at all times.
-On the Mexico and Fulton campuses, each classroom has a map of exit routes to be used in the event of an emergency.
+Each classroom has a map of exit routes to be used in the event of an emergency.